Photo from Unsplash

 An Unanswered Question

-That is putting the case in its most favourable light.
+That is looking at things in the most favorable light.
 The whole world is the largest possible gain.
-But suppose a man gets it, it cannot keep him from trouble; it cannot give him peace of conscience; it cannot comfort him in sorrow; it cannot make a soft pillow for him when he is dying; it cannot purchase heaven for him when he is gone.
-All he can do with the world, after he has it, is to keep it until he dies; he cannot carry any part of it with him to the other life.
-“How much did he leave?” asked one, referring to a millionaire who had just died.
-“Every cent,” was the reply.
-He left all.
-So it is easy to see that there is no profit, but rather a fearful and eternal loss, in gaining even all the world at the price of one’s soul.
+But even if a person gains the whole world, it cannot protect them from trouble, it cannot give them peace of conscience, it cannot comfort them in sorrow, it cannot provide a soft pillow in death, and it cannot purchase heaven when they are gone.
+All they can do with the world, after obtaining it, is to hold onto it until they die; they cannot take any part of it with them into the next life.
+When someone asked how much a recently deceased millionaire left behind, the answer was, "Every cent."
+He left it all.
+So, it's easy to see that there is no profit, but rather a fearful and eternal loss, in gaining even the whole world at the price of one's soul.

-Then think for how much smaller price than “the whole world” many people sell their souls.
-Some do it for a few hours’ guilty pleasure; some for a political office; some for money; some for honour which fades in a day.
-In a newspaper this advertisement appeared: “Wanted — A nice cottage and grounds in exchange for a lot of choice liquours.”
-No doubt many people answered the advertisement.
-Men are continually giving home and property and peace and love for strong drink.
-They are selling their souls also in many other ways for pitiable trifles.
-They are bartering their heavenly birthright for a mess of pottage.
+And think about how much smaller a price than "the whole world" many people sell their souls for.
+Some sell it for a few hours of guilty pleasure, some for a political office, some for money, and some for honor that fades in a day.
+There was once an advertisement in a newspaper that read: "Wanted — A nice cottage and grounds in exchange for a lot of choice liquors."
+No doubt many responded.
+People are continually trading home, property, peace, and love for alcohol.
+And they are selling their souls in many other ways for pitiful trifles, bartering their heavenly birthright for a mess of pottage.

-What shall a man give in exchange for his soul?
-Ah! that’s the trouble.
-When the soul is lost, there is no way of recovering it.
-When we have made our choice, and lived our life, whether right or wrong, there is no possibility of changing the results.
-Life is given to us only once; and if we live it wrongly, there is no chance to live it over again.
-A soul lost cannot be gotten back; no money will redeem it.
+What can a person give in exchange for their soul?
+That’s the problem.
+When the soul is lost, there is no way to recover it.
+Once we have made our choices and lived our lives—whether right or wrong—there is no changing the results.
+Life is given to us only once, and if we live it wrongly, we don’t get a second chance to do it over.
+A lost soul cannot be redeemed, and no amount of money can buy it back.